Hades-Speedrunning/RunControl/HOWTO.md

 ### Value

 **Type**: number
 The money the boon will give when sold.
-If undefined, default to 0.
+If undefined, will be randomly generated.

 ### EmptySlot